DanielStoychev/CryptoRecover/docs/INSTALL.md

 ## 5) Testing your Installation ##

-Once you have downloaded and unzipped BTCRecover, installed Python and all required libraries, you can test the program with the command:
+Once you have downloaded and unzipped CryptoRecover, installed Python and all required libraries, you can test the program with the command:

 `python run-all-tests.py -vv`

-This command will take a few minutes to run and should complete without errors, indicating that your system is ready to use all features of BTCRecover.
+This command will take a few minutes to run and should complete without errors, indicating that your system is ready to use all features of CryptoRecover.

 ## Wallet Python Package Requirements ##